shaik1002/biggitlabbomb/doc/administration/dedicated/create_instance.md

 ### Encrypted Data At Rest (BYOK)

 NOTE:
 To enable BYOK, you must do it before onboarding.
-If enabled, it is not possible to later disable BYOK.

 You can opt to encrypt your GitLab data at rest with AWS KMS keys, which must be made accessible to GitLab Dedicated infrastructure.
 Due to key rotation requirements, GitLab Dedicated only supports keys with AWS-managed key material (the [AWS_KMS](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-origin) origin type).

-Encryption for data in motion (moving over a network) is performed with TLS using keys generated and managed by GitLab Dedicated components, and is not covered by BYOK.

 In GitLab Dedicated, you can use KMS keys in two ways: